-TOKYO (TR) – Tokyo Metropolitan Police have arrested an organized crime member for participation in the alleged robbery of more than 80 million yen from two employees of a precious metals dealer on a road in the Akasaka area of Minato Ward earlier this month, reports TBS News (Feb.
+TOKYO (TR) – Tokyo Metropolitan Police have arrested an organized crime member for participation in the alleged robbery of more than 80 million yen from two employees of a precious metals dealer on a road in the Akasaka area of Minato Ward last month, reports TBS News (Feb.
 7).

 On the afternoon of January 5, two perpetrators came up behind the employees on a road just north of the Tokyo Midtown shopping and office complex.
 “I’ll stab you,” one of the perpetrators threatened while holding a knife.

 After beating both victims over the head, the perpetrators snatched a bag containing about 83 million yen in cash and fled in a car driven by a third man.
 The victims suffered injuries that required between two and three weeks to heal, police said previously.

 In the latest development, police have arrested Ryo Honda, 32-year-old member of the Yamaguchi-gumi, who is believed to have been a key figure in the crime.

 On January 23, police arrested a Cambodian national, 31, and two Japanese nationals on suspicion of robbery resulting in injury.
 “I do not clearly recall [the matter],” the Cambodian was quoted by police in denying the allegations.